Predictive Low Rank Matrix Learning under Partial Observations: Mixed-Projection ADMM: Computational Results

 \subsection{Real World Data Experiments}

-We seek to answer the following question: how does the performance of Algorithm \ref{alg:ADMM} compare to Fast-Impute on real world data?
-We consider the Netflix Prize Dataset augmented with features from the TMDB Database.
+We seek to answer the following question: how does the performance of Algorithm \ref{alg:ADMM} compare to Fast-Impute {and Fast-Impute-Side} on real world data?
+We consider the Netflix Prize Dataset augmented with features from the TMDB Database {as side information}.

 The Netflix Prize Dataset consists of greater than $10$ million user ratings of movies spread across more than $450000$ users and $17000$ movies.
-To prepare data for our experiment, we first pull the following numerical features from the TMDB database: \begin{enumerate} \item Total Budget; \item Revenue; \item Popularity; \item Average Vote; \item Vote Count; \item Total Runtime. \end{enumerate} Note that many movies did not have all $6$ features available from TMDB.
+To prepare data for our experiment, we first pull the following numerical features from the TMDB database: \begin{enumerate} \item Total Budget; \item Revenue; \item Popularity; \item Average Vote; \item Vote Count; \item Total Runtime. \end{enumerate} {Here, the matrix $\bm{X} \in \mathbb{R}^{n \times m}$ from \eqref{opt_lrml4:MC_primal} corresponds to the matrix of movie-user ratings, $\Omega \subseteq [n] \times [m]$ corresponds to indices of $\bm{X}$ for which the user ratings of movies are observed and $\bm{Y} \in \mathbb{R}^{n \times d}$ corresponds to the TMDB Database features.} Note that many movies did not have all $6$ features available from TMDB.
 We constructed two datasets for our experimentation.
-In Dataset $1$, we restricted the dataset to movies that had all $6$ features present and to users who had given at least $5$ ratings across those movies.
+In Dataset $1$, we restricted the dataset to movies that had all $6$ features present {($d=6$)} and to users who had given at least $5$ ratings across those movies.
 After performing this filtering, we were left with $n = 3430$ movies and $m = 467364$ users.
-In Dataset $2$, we considered the $4$ most frequent features (popularity, average vote, vote count, total runtime) and restricted the dataset to movies that had all $4$ of these features present and to users who had given at least $5$ ratings to any of these movies.
+In Dataset $2$, we considered the $4$ most frequent features (popularity, average vote, vote count, total runtime) and restricted the dataset to movies that had all $4$ of these features present {($d=4$)} and to users who had given at least $5$ ratings to any of these movies.
 After performing this filtering, we were left with $n = 10574$ movies and $m = 470706$ users.
 For each dataset, we conducted experiments for values of the target rank $k$ in the set $k \in \{3, 4, 5, 6, 7, 8, 9, 10\}$.
 For each value of $k$, we conducted $5$ trials where a given trial consisted of randomly withholding $20\%$ of the data as test data, estimating a low rank matrix on the $80\%$ training data and evaluating the out of sample $\ell_2$ reconstruction error on the withheld data.